rylenko/limbo/README.md

 # Todo for the future

 - pkg/chess: Rewrite arch: separate packages, make more interfaces.
 Add more validations to the public code.
 Make more private functions.
 Make private unsafe functions without errors.
 Do not forget to rename error messages.
+- pkg/chess: After refactor check that there is no unused code.
 - pkg/chess: Rename function name: OccupiedByColor -> CheckSquareOccupiedByColor.
 Add argument names to function name where needed.
 - pkg/chess: Remove **Raw** suffixes, add more docs about what function does (step by step).
 - pkg/chess: Use SRP, for example, for FEN parsing.